hse-aml/natural-language-processing/Docker-tutorial.md

 Note that we are using `-p 8080:8080` argument to set up port forwarding to make IPython notebook accessible at address http://localhost:8080.
 If you're using AWS, make sure that you've [set up the port forwarding](https://github.com/hse-aml/natural-language-processing/blob/master/AWS-tutorial.md#2-set-up-dependencies-and-run-your-project) there as well.

+Note, that the Docker image only contains system dependencies for the project (e.g. TensorFlow, Starspace).
-You may find it useful to mount a directory from your local machine within the container using `-v` option.
+All other project-related files need to be exposed to the container manually though [Docker volumes](https://docs.docker.com/storage/volumes/).
+To do this, you will need to mount a directory from your local machine within the container using `-v` option.

 For Linux and OSX, the following command should work:
 ```sh